 Roq del Quer

-I'm taking a taxi up to a mirador - viewpoint - above the village of Canillo.
+I'm taking a taxi up to the Roq del Quer mirador - viewpoint - above the village of Canillo.
 The ride has cost me almost as much as the bus from Toulouse, but it's worth it to get out of town.
-It's not exactly peaceful, as there are Spaniards or locals also visiting -t hey're all sensible enough to have their own cars - and the noise from the road below echoes up the steep slopes.
+It's not exactly peaceful, as there are Spaniards or locals also visiting - they're all sensible enough to have their own cars - and the noise from the road below echoes up the steep slopes.
 The houses beneath, with their dark roofs aren’t entirely pretty either.
-But the mountain views are nice.
+But the mountain views are lovely, across the Col D'Ordino mountain pass.
+The string of hairpin bends we've just navigated are below us.
 The air is refreshing - there are patches of snow on the peaks - and it's another beautiful day, despite the weather forecast, which suggested otherwise.

 I’ve been on a short stroll up the slopes above the mirador, amidst gorgeous patches of flowers.
 But most of them are thorny or thistly and when I finally do find a clear patch to sit down my arch enemies the ants detect me immediately and launch a full scale attack.
 Antdorra!

 My driver picks me up again and is prattling away gesticulating wildly around, presumably giving a commentary.
 Sadly, I can't understand a word.
 I'm not even sure what language he's speaking and there's a perspex screen between us.
 I do manage to comprehend that I am being whisked around the heart of Andorra.
 More towering peaks.
 We stop for him to take my picture.
 The Andorrans thoughtfully provide metal stands for selfies at all the viewpoints.